sassoftware/iot-manage-viya-4-cloud-environments-with-viya_manager/README.md

   -cadence                               : The order's cadence -type                                  : The cadence type (LTS or STABLE).
-Default is LTS -email                                 : The email address of an user with download privileges on the order -noseccomp                             : Installs the Viya Deployment Operator on a cluster that does not support Secure Compute Mode
+Default is LTS -email                                 : The email address of an user with download privileges on the order -deploy                                : When updating an existing Viya software order, whether to deploy the changes.
+It assumes the Viya Deployment Operator is installed
+  -noseccomp                             : Installs the Viya Deployment Operator on a cluster that does not support Secure Compute Mode
   -tenant                                : The tenant ID associated with the CAS Controller to stop/start -tenant_list                           : The file containing the list of tenants to create when installing Viya